 - Double vision: Swelling can affect eye muscles, leading to misalignment and blurred or double vision.

-- Sensitivity to light: Patients may find their eyes extremely sensitive to bright light.
+- Sensitivity to light: The eyes may become extremely sensitive to bright light.

-- Pressure or pain in the eyes: A feeling of tightness or discomfort in and around the eye area.
+- Pressure or pain in the eyes: A feeling of tightness or discomfort in and around the eyes.

-- Red or inflamed eyes: The whites of the eyes may become red and bloodshot.
+- Red or inflamed eyes: The whites of the eyes may appear red or bloodshot.

 - Reduced vision: In severe cases, patients may experience diminished vision or even vision loss.

-2. Graves’ Dermopathy Graves’ dermopathy, though less common, is another manifestation of the disease.
-This condition typically presents as thickened, red, and swollen patches of skin, usually on the shins or feet.
-While it’s not painful for most, it can cause discomfort, itchiness, or tenderness.
-Treatment typically includes topical corticosteroids to reduce inflammation and discomfort.
+Graves’ dermopathy, though less common, is another manifestation of the disease.
+It usually presents as thickened, red, and swollen patches of skin, often on the shins or feet.
+While typically painless, it can cause discomfort, itching, or tenderness.
+Treatment generally involves topical corticosteroids to reduce inflammation, although more aggressive treatments may be necessary for severe cases.

 Thyroid Storm: Causes, Symptoms, and Diagnosis

-A thyroid storm is a rare but life-threatening complication of hyperthyroidism, often linked to unmanaged Graves’ disease.
-In this condition, the body is overwhelmed by an excessive amount of thyroid hormones, which consequently causes a dangerous spike in vital signs such as heart rate, blood pressure, and body temperature.
-Furthermore, this extreme response can lead to severe complications if not treated promptly.
-Therefore, it is crucial for individuals with hyperthyroidism to manage their condition effectively to prevent such emergencies.
+A thyroid storm is a rare but life-threatening complication of hyperthyroidism, often associated with unmanaged Graves’ disease.
+In this emergency, an overwhelming amount of thyroid hormones triggers dangerous spikes in heart rate, blood pressure, and body temperature.
+If not treated promptly, this severe response can lead to serious complications.
+Therefore, managing hyperthyroidism effectively is critical to prevent such emergencies.

 Causes of Thyroid Storm